neoforged/.github/primers/1.21.2/index.md

 ### Model Baking

 `UnbakedModel`s now have a different method to resolve any dependencies.
 Instead of getting the dependencies and resolving the parents, this is now done through a single method called `resolveDependencies`.
-This method takes in two values: the `Resolver` and the `ResolutionContext`.
+This method takes in the `Resolver`.
 The `Resolver` is responsible for getting the `UnbakedModel` for the `ResourceLocation`.
-The `ResolutionContext` says whether this model is the top or for an `ItemOverride`.

 ```java
 // For some UnbakedModel instance